Punktum-dk/epp-service-specification/README.md

 So the customised response for a domain creation request looks as below.

-The create domain command has been extended with a field (`orderconfirmationToken`.) making it possible to assign a token indicating that the registrant has agreed to the terms and coniditions for DK Hostmaster with the registrar.
+The create domain command has been extended with a field (`orderconfirmationToken`) making it possible to assign a token indicating that the registrant has agreed to the terms and coniditions for DK Hostmaster with the registrar.

 ```XML
 <dkhm:orderconfirmationToken xmlns:dkhm=“urn:dkhm:params:xml:ns:dkhm-2.1”>